Install MySQL on a virtual machine running OpenSUSE Linux in Azure

 Database user names and passwords are only used by scripts connecting to the database.
 Database user account names do not necessarily represent actual user accounts on the system.

-Enable log in from another computer.
-In this example, the IP address of the computer that we want to log in from is 10.112.113.114.
+Enable sign in from another computer.
+In this example, the IP address of the computer to allow sign in from is 10.112.113.114.

 GRANT ALL ON testdatabase.* TO 'mysqluser'@'10.112.113.114' IDENTIFIED BY 'password';